How Foundation Failure Can Be Prevented, and How Repair Works

 Why Do Foundations Fail?

 There is no single reason behind foundation failure.
 With older homes, the most common reason for failure is that the foundation simply isn’t strong enough.
-With new homes, marginal land that isn’t capable of supporting a foundation may be blame.
-One particularly common cause for failure is expansive soil.
+With new homes, marginal land that isn’t capable of supporting a foundation may be to blame.
+One particularly common cause of failure is expansive soil.
 Expansive soil grows when it is exposed to moisture and shrinks when it is dry.
 These changes can put too much pressure on the foundation and cause it to fail.

 Can I Prevent Foundation Failure?

 The best way to minimize your risk of foundation failure is to have an expert check your foundation and identify trouble areas.
 Once you know where your potential foundation failure triggers are, you can have them fixed.
 For instance, if moisture is a problem, installing drains that take water away from the property can help.
 Some of these repairs can be extensive, but less so than actually fixing a failed foundation.

 How Does Foundation Repair Work?